microtrain/bootcamp/13-Express/06-AuthApp.md

 Now that we can create a proper and login to the system, creating a user session; we will want to work with the session data.

 [</> code](https://github.com/microtrain/mean.example.com/commit/ba9906db766cb5e6d0d6b04eac548918a9121d77) Use Express middleware to expose session data to the views.
-This exposes the the session data to the view through a variable called ```session```.
+This exposes the session data to the view through a variable called ```session```.

 *app.js*
 ```js